 Should the price return to the upside, then levels of $23.70 and 25.84 may become the focus.

 If you are looking to stay ahead of the curve in finance, our publication Money Morning is a fantastic place to pick up investment stories before they hit the mainstream press.
-It will come to your inbox six days a week, and I strongly encourage anyone trying to become a better investor to subscribe.
+It will come to your inbox seven days a week, and I strongly encourage anyone trying to become a better investor to subscribe.
 It’s free and you won’t regret it.

 For Money Morning